-Calories, or food in general, provides essential nutrition and energy it needs to thrive.
+Calories, or food in general, provide the essential nutrition and energy it needs to thrive.
 Keep a calorie count, or food journal, throughout the day.
 If you are getting less than 1000 calories, chances are you need to increase your intake.

-Solution: Make sure your calories are coming from healthy foods such as lean proteins, vegetables, fruits, legumes, healthy fats, and high-protein grains.
+Solution: Make sure your calories come from healthy foods such as lean proteins, vegetables, fruits, legumes, healthy fats, and high-protein grains.

 3. Healing Process

 Immediately following gastric bypass surgery, the body will be adjusting to healing.
-It is common to feel sluggish in the first 8 weeks after surgery while your body is using more energy for the recovery process.
+It is common to feel sluggish in the first 8 weeks after surgery while your body uses more energy for recovery.